AbdullaKhedr/Web-Development/README.md

 The aim of the project is to apply the principles of the web development:

-Using vanilla HTML, CSS, JavaScript
+Using vanilla HTML, CSS, JavaScript.

-Using Node.js fro backed (server)
+Using Node.js fro backed (server).

+Using Mongodb NoSQL database.